About me

 Basic education:

-Yaroslavl State University P. G. Demidova, Faculty of Psychology, Department of Labor Psychology; psychologist, teacher of psychology
+Yaroslavl State University named after P. G. Demidov, Faculty of Psychology, Department of Labor Psychology; psychologist, teacher of psychology.

-2001 "Group therapy", hands.
-T. Koloshina, Institute of Clinical Psychology and Psychotherapy
+2001.
+"Group Therapy", led by T. Koloshina, Institute of Clinical Psychology and Psychotherapy

-2003 - 2005 "Theory and practice of child psychoanalysis", hands.
-A. Skavitina, Institute of Analytical Psychology
+2003–2005.
+“Theory and Practice of Child Psychoanalysis,” led by A. Skavitina, Institute of Analytical Psychology

 since 2013 member of ROAP, IAAP